-- The basic principles of the sustainability policy applied in managing sustainability-related collective assets must be set out in the asset management agreement or in another document referred to in the asset management agreement. - The asset management agreement or another document referred to in the asset management agreement must also set out which of the sustainability approaches defined in the Appendix and which other sustainability approaches are employed. - 3 Any deviation from the definitions in the Appendix must be specifically mentioned and the nature and extent of the deviation explained. - The asset management agreement or the document referred to in the asset management agreement must set out the minimum proportion of investments that must meet the sustainability requirements defined in the investment policy, precisely the minimum threshold of investments that must be managed with reference to sustainability in accordance with the investment policy.
+- The basic principles of the sustainability policy applied in managing collective assets presented as sustainable or with sustainable characteristics must be set out in the asset management agreement or in another document referred to in the asset management agreement. - The asset management agreement or the document referred to in the asset management agreement must set out which sustainable goals within the meaning of Art.
+3 are implemented and by which sustainability approaches defined in the Appendix, or their implementation by other approaches (Mapping5). - Any deviation from the definitions in the Appendix must be specifically mentioned and the nature and extent of the deviation explained. - The asset management agreement or the document referred to in the asset management agreement must set out the minimum proportion of investments that must meet the sustainability requirements defined in the investment policy, precisely the minimum threshold of investments that must be managed with reference to sustainability in accordance with the investment policy.
 The percentage of investments not covered by the sustainability requirements must be stated and explained.
-Compliance with the minimum threshold is determined on the basis of the time

-- at which the investment decision is made or, in the case of portfolios of collective assets that replicate a sustainability index, the time of the index adjustment(s). - The sustainability metrics that are relevant for the implementation of the investment strategy must be documented in an easily understandable form in writing or another form or another form demonstrable via text (e.g. in the internal procedure of the Asset manager). - 6 Collective investment schemes are governed in accordance with Art.
+Compliance with the minimum threshold is determined on the basis of the time at which the investment decision is made or, in the case of portfolios of collective assets that replicate a sustainability index, the time of the index adjustment(s). - The sustainability metrics that are relevant for the implementation of the investment strategy must be documented in an easily understandable form in writing or another form or another form demonstrable via text (e.g. in the internal procedure of the Asset manager).
+The sustainability metrics must be published and the methodology used to calculate them clearly explained. - 6 Collective investment schemes are governed in accordance with Art.
 25.